satmonkey/GMN_meteormap/README.md

-# GMN_meteormap
+# GMN meteormap
-GMN Meteor Map is a multipurpose trajectory/orbit viewer, based on the data produced by GMN trajectory solver at the UWO, Canada
+GMN Meteor Map is a multipurpose trajectory/orbit viewer, based on the data produced by Global Meteor Network trajectory solver.

 For more information, visit: